 You’re probably just a little giddy at this point.
 You’ve made an offer on a short sale property at a price well below the market value, and it looks like a sweet – and potentially very lucrative – investment deal.
-Still, there are a few things you need to know about short sale inspections in Washington DC and North Carolina before you take that final step.
+Still, there are a few things you need to know about short sale inspections in Charlotte before you take that final step.

 Short sales can be a great boon for investors – or they can be a giant money sink.
 It’s up to you to do your inspection-related due diligence.